The-Foreigners/The-Foreigners.github.io/objectives.md

   - Check in with Father William.
     - Any more mail from Ailla?
     - Can messenger escort Ailla here?
+    - Can he provide holy water to use against undead in W.E.C.?
   - Fetch mule and cart.
   - Check in with the 'Music'.
     - Confirm delivery to Glasstaff